omeka/classic-enduser/Plugins/Contribution_3.md

 ![shows the differences between the versions](../doc_files/plugin_images/contribution_compare.png)

 *Use 'Simple' Options*: requires that contributors only provide an email address.
 Select this option if you have set up the Guest User plugin enabling “instant access.”
+If you would like to collect additional information from users, see below.

 ### Contributions